BestTimesToVisit.com Logo

 transport

-Get a Nol card for public transport – it's your golden ticket to the Metro, buses, and trams.
-You can buy and top it up at any Metro station, and it's much cheaper than buying single tickets, especially if you plan on exploring a lot.
+Get a Nol card for public transport – it's your golden ticket for the Metro, trams, and buses.
+You can buy and top up these rechargeable cards at any Metro station, and it's significantly cheaper than buying single tickets.
+For taxis, use the S'hail app or flag down official RTA taxis; they're metered and reliable.

 food